First, the average income for a Real Estate Agent working between 21 and 39 hours a week is $46,458.

 We're not doing that.

 We're going to be proactive.

-Send out a digital invitation and welcome your family, friends, acquaintances and previous clients as people you want representing your business because of the respect you have for them.
+Send an email to welcome your family, friends, acquaintances and previous clients as people you want representing your business because of the respect you have for them.

 There is nothing wrong with a little flattery here.

-Most importantly, make it clear that it is your company policy to give rewards for referrals.
+Most importantly, make it clear that it is your policy as someone who runs a business to give rewards for promoting your services.